Columbus Symphony Orchestra

 The Columbus Symphony Orchestra (CSO) is an American symphony orchestra based in Columbus, Ohio.
 The oldest performing arts organization in the city, its home is the Ohio Theatre.
-The orchestra's current Executive Director is Denise Rehg.
+The orchestra's current executive director is Maureen O'Brien.
 Rossen Milanov is the orchestra's music director.

-The Columbus Symphony offers annually 12 classical concert programs, mostly in pairs of two performances, 6 pops programs, and 2 Concerts for Kids.
-In the summer the orchestra performs a series of outdoor pops programs, "Picnic with the Pops" and "Popcorn Pops", on the lawn of Columbus Commons.
+The Columbus Symphony offers 12 classical concert programs annually, mostly in pairs of two performances, 6 pops programs, and 2 Concerts for Kids.
+In the summer, the orchestra performs a series of outdoor pops programs, "Picnic with the Pops" and "Popcorn Pops", on the lawn of Columbus Commons.
 The Columbus Symphony also serves as the orchestra for Opera Columbus and BalletMet.